 12th Knot at Sea Containers, South Bank

-What: Formerly known as Rumpus Room, imbibers at this colourful rooftop bar can enjoy stunning views across the South Bank thanks to floor-to-ceiling windows.
-Cocktails here are serious business and they change with the seasons, drink to a backdrop of live music on Wednesdays and DJs for the latter half of the week.
+What: Formerly known as the Rumpus Room, imbibers at this colourful rooftop bar can enjoy stunning views across the South Bank thanks to floor-to-ceiling windows.
+Cocktails here are serious business and they change with the seasons.
+Drink to a backdrop of live music on Wednesdays and DJs for the latter half of the week.
 Impossibly glamorous - note the glittering chandeliers and velvet furnishings – 12th Knot is full of flare and is always packed to the rafters with London’s cool set.
 It should be on every Londoner’s rooftop bar bucket list.

 Book now: 12th Knot at Sea Containers

-Book now: No.32 The Old Town
+Book now: The Skylight